 What Is Date Rape?

 But it's not only strangers who rape.
-In fact, about half of all people who are raped know the person who attacked them.
+About half of all people who are raped know the person who attacked them; sometimes it's the person they're going out with or interested in.
 Girls and women are most often raped, but guys also can be raped.

 Alcohol and Drugs

 Alcohol and drugs can play a role in date rapes.
 Drinking can loosen inhibitions, dull common sense, and — for some people — allow aggressive tendencies to surface.

 Drugs can take away your ability to be in control or get help.
 You may have heard about "date rape" drugs like "roofies," GHB, and ketamine.
 Drugs like these can easily be mixed in drinks to make a person black out and forget things that happen.
 Girls and guys who have been given these drugs say they felt paralyzed, had blurred vision, and couldn't remember things.

 Mixing these drugs with alcohol is highly dangerous.
 People can end up dead if they're given a date rape drug when they've been drinking.